rayhankhan2192/API-Documentation-Q-A-Agent/README.md

 # 1. open terminal & active ollama
 ollama run llama3.2

+# 2. If not docs, create a folder docs inside the root and save the markdown file
+mkdir docs

-# 2. for Gradio UI (Recommended for better interection)
+# 3. for Gradio UI (Recommended for better interection)
 python main.py # This will launch a local Gradio web interface at http://127.0.0.1:7860.

 # For terminal based, it will also show all chunks [Don't run without --rebuild]